dmsergeev/dmsergeev.github.io/about.md

 permalink: /about/
 published: true
 ---
-A blog for the problems I encounter at work, and other interesting programming related topics.
+A blog for problems I encounter at work, and ramblings on other interesting programming related topics.